Marcela (wrestler): Japan (1999–2019)

-CMLL has collaborated with various Japanese wrestling promotions, including sending representatives from their women's division to work for female-only Japanese promotions.
-Marcela's first major tour of Japan ran from August to September 1999, where she worked for Big Japan Pro-Wrestling (BJW), starting with a victory over Japanese wrestler Andromeda, a male exótico, on August 2.
-She later returned to Japan for individual BJW matches in October and December 1999.
-She worked a second extended BJW tour from January 2, 2000, to March 31, 2001, where she made multiple tours to Japan.
-Her most frequent partner during the tour was Chihiro Nakano, although they also fought on opposite sides of the ring on some occasions.
+CMLL has partnered with several Japanese wrestling promotions, sending their female representatives to female-only Japanese promotions.
+Marcela's first major tour of Japan ran from August to September 1999, where she worked for Big Japan Pro-Wrestling (BJW), starting with a victory over male exótico Andromeda on August 2.
+She later returned to Japan for individual BJW matches in October and December.
+She worked a second extended BJW tour from January 2, 2000, to March 31, 2001, frequently teaming with and facing off against Chihiro Nakano.
 She returned to BJW in 2010 for their 15th Anniversary Death tour.
+Marcela next worked with NEO Women's Pro Wrestling, Japanese Women Pro-Wrestling Project, International Women's * Grand Prix, and JDStar between 2001 and 2010.

-After touring with BJW, Marcela next worked with NEO Women's Pro Wrestling, Japanese Women Pro-Wrestling Project, International Women's * Grand Prix, and JDStar between 2001 and 2010.
-On May 5, 2011, Marcel traveled to Japan and unsuccessfully challenged La Amapola for the CMLL Women's World Championship on a Universal Woman's Pro Wrestling REINA on the first show of the promotion.
-In November 2011, Marcela returned, this time as CMLL Women's World Champion, but lost the title to Ayumi Kurihara on a REINA show.
-Two years later, Marcela returned to Japan, this time wrestling Ray for the CMLL Women's World Championship, but was not successful.
-Her 2014 return included Marcela successfully turn back the challenge of Syuri on August 30, but lost the championship to Syuri on December 12, marking the third time she lost the CMLL Women's World Championship in Japan.
-Marcela returned to Japan, for a tour that included a successful CMLL Women's Championship defense against Tae Honma on January 27, 2019, and against Tsukushi on September 15.
+On May 5, 2011, Marcela unsuccessfully challenged La Amapola for the CMLL Women's World Championship at the debut show of Universal Woman's Pro Wrestling REINA.
+In November 2011, she returned, this time as CMLL Women's World Champion, but lost the title to Ayumi Kurihara at a REINA show.
+Two years later, Marcela returned to unsuccessfully challenge Ray for the CMLL Women's World Championship.
+Her 2014 return saw Marcela successfully turn back the challenge of Syuri on August 30, although she lost the title to Syuri on December 12, marking her third time losing it in Japan.
+Marcela later returned to Japan for a tour including successful championship defenses against Tae Honma on January 27, 2019, and Tsukushi on September 15.